stefanZorcic/scaling-book/sharding.md

 {% include figure.liquid path="assets/img/reduce-scatter.gif" class="img-fluid" %}

-The communication time for each hop is simply the per-shard bytes $$V$$ divided by the bandwidth, as it was for an AllGather, so we have
+The communication time for each hop is simply the per-shard bytes $V / Y$ divided by the bandwidth, as it was for an AllGather, so we have

 $$T_{\text{comms per AllGather or ReduceScatter}} = \frac{V}{W_\text{ICI}}$$